-The original whoopie pies had a tasty marshmallow-like filling and that is what many traditional recipes still call for today.
-Making a fluffy marshmallow filling from scratch is always a choice, but in New England many cooks opt to go a different route.
+The original whoopie pies had a marshmallow-like filling and that is what many traditional recipes still call for today.
+Making a fluffy marshmallow filling from scratch is always a choice of course, but it can tend to be fussy.

-Over time, however, other types of stuffing have become acceptable for this dessert, including different variations of buttercream, swiss meringue buttercream, and cream cheese frostings.
+Over time other types of fillings have become acceptable for this dessert, including different variations of buttercream, swiss meringue buttercream, and cream cheese frostings.

 The most commonly used, next to the marshmallow filling, is a plain cream cheese frosting.
 I like the cream cheese filling the best, so I used that filling as the base and added the chai spices to enhance it even further.